sara-nl/griddocs/source/Pages/Basics/certificates/digicert.rst

 DigiCert certificate
 ********************

-This section describes how to obtain and install a DigiCert Grid certificate.
+This section describes how to obtain a DigiCert Grid certificate.
 This is a prerequisite to get started on the Grid.

 .. contents::
     :depth: 4